docker-archive/birthdaysite/content/contributing/tests.md

 # What can you contribute to testing?

-If you are interested in testing code, learn <a href="http://docs.docker.com/project/test-and-docs/" target="_blank">about the testing we do for project and documentation code</a>.
-If you aren't writing code, you can make other kinds of testing contributions:

 * Write a blog about <a href="http://www.appneta.com/blog/automated-testing-with-docker/" target="_blank">how your company uses Docker its test infrastructure</a>.
 * Take an online usability test about Docker.
 * Test the Docker documentation